Azure/azurehpc/experimental/gpu_monitoring/readme.md

 GPU Utilization (203), GPU memory used (252) and Tensor activity (1004).
 You can change these options.

 Start the GPU monitor
->Note: Remember to edit the hostfile, and uncomment FORCE_GPU_MONITORING="-fgm" if you want do GPU for all processes on the node and not just processes related to SLURM jobs.
+>Note: Remember to edit the hostfile, LOG_ANALYTICS_CUSTOMER_ID, LOG_ANALYTICS_SHARED_KEY and uncomment FORCE_GPU_MONITORING="-fgm" if you want do GPU for all processes on the node and not just processes related to SLURM jobs.
 ```
 ./start_gpu_data_collector.sh &
 ```